nuxeo/nuxeo-mqueues/nuxeo-mqueues-core/README.md

-### Computation implementation
+#### Computation implementation

-A default implementation of Computation is provided based on MQueue, stream are simply a MQueue of Record.
+A default implementation of Computation is provided based on MQueue, a stream is simply a MQueue of Record.

-Using MQueue brings MQueue limitation: a computation group must run on the same node.

-Alternative implementations are in progress [NXP-22397](https://jira.nuxeo.com/browse/NXP-22397)

 ## Building